scribe-security/docs/docs/sampleproject.md

    docker build -t image-demo .
    ```

-5. Run `gensbom` locally to collect hash value evidence about your docker image
+5. Run `valint` locally to collect hash value evidence about your docker image

     ```sh
-    $HOME/.scribe/bin/gensbom bom image-demo:latest --product-key=$PRODUCT_KEY \
+    $HOME/.scribe/bin/valint valint bom image-demo:latest --product-key=$PRODUCT_KEY \
     --scribe.client-id=$CLIENT_ID \
     --scribe.client-secret=$CLIENT_SECRET -E -f -v
     ```

-6. When `gensbom` is done, check out your your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** Home>Products>[$product] page and you'll see a new build being updated.
+6. When `valint` is done, check out your your **[Scribe Hub](https://prod.hub.scribesecurity.com/ "Scribe Hub Link")** Home>Products>[$product] page and you'll see a new build being updated.
 Clicking on that build will allow you to review the integrity information and SBOM for the new build you have just uploaded.